PrathamGupta99/NISHKARSH-1/README.md

 # NISHKARSH
-I am very passionate to learn new things and want to learn new things.
+I am very passionate to learn new things and want to learn new things